szmsu2011/mast90111proj/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Predicting Salary of Major League Baseball Players Using Nonparametric Methods
+# Predicting Salary of Major League Baseball Players

 This repository consists of an R project for MAST90111 - Advanced Statistical Modelling, holding the source files for reproducing the